 Despite being a relative newcomer, it has a lot of things going for it.
-The Lena Menstrual Cup is affordable and has an extremely high 4.6/5 rating over on Amazon with thousands of reviews.
-This is higher than the 4.4 or 4.5 of most of the other brands of period cups.
+The Lena Menstrual Cup is affordable and many people love it.
+It can also be cheaper than many of the other cups on this list.

 Saving a bit of money while getting a top-quality period cup?
 Love it—we’re all about the frugal power here.
 And we’re sure you are too.
 Lena’s mission to to provide an affordable, top-quality menstrual cup to everyone who wants one.

 The regular Lena Cup is quite stiff, which some people find uncomfortable.
 If you want a softer cup, which doesn’t press so strongly against your vaginal canal walls, then you’ll want to try out their sensitive model.